Jaime Pressly

 Jaime Elizabeth Pressly (born July 30, 1977) is an American actress and model.
-Known for her role as Joy Turner on the NBC sitcom My Name Is Earl (2005–2009), she won a Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series and garnered nominations for a Golden Globe Award and a Screen Actors Guild Award.
+Known for her role as Joy Turner on the NBC sitcom My Name Is Earl (2005–2009), she won a Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series and received nominations for two Screen Actors Guild Awards, a Golden Globe Award, a Satellite Award, and four Gold Derby Awards (winning once).
 She has appeared in such films as Can't Hardly Wait (1998), Inferno (1999), Not Another Teen Movie (2001), The Karate Dog (2004), and I Love You, Man (2009).
 For her portrayal of Jill Kendall on the CBS sitcom Mom (2014–2021), she was nominated for the Critics' Choice Television Award for Best Supporting Actress in a Comedy Series.

 Early life and modeling

-Pressly was born in Kinston, North Carolina, the daughter of Brenda Sue (née Smith), a dance instructor, and James Liston Pressly, a car salesman.
+Jaime Elizabeth Pressly was born on July 30, 1977, in Kinston, North Carolina, the daughter of Brenda Sue (née Smith), a dance instructor, and James Liston Pressly (d.2026), a car salesman.
+She has a brother, James Jr, and a sister, Jessica.
 In 1992, she moved with her family to Costa Mesa, California, where she spent the first semester of her high school sophomore year.
 She spent her childhood and early teenage years training as a gymnast, which led her to modeling jobs.
 At age 14, she appeared on her first cover, Teen Magazine, and became the spokesmodel for the International Cover Model Search.
 At 15, she dropped out of school and went to Japan on a modeling contract.
 She succeeded in having herself legally emancipated from her parents at 15 so she could travel to Japan, as neither of her parents could make the trip.